taniarascia/taniarascia.com/content/posts/2019-10-29-full-stack-cookies-localstorage-react-express.md

 The Express server will serve the React SPA from all routes, exccept those that begin with `/api`.
 The React application will hit the Express server for all endpoints.
 With this method, your front end app is on the same domain, and has a server, allowing you to secure cookies with HttpOnly, Secure, and Same Site options.

+From here, you can make API calls to microservices or some protected server.
+The actual API endpoints and access tokens will not be visible from the browser.

 Below I will lay out some of the main concepts of setting up this architecture for a full stack application (without it being an actual tutorial walkthrough).

 ## Using HTTP cookies in Express